QuanTrieuPCYT/SVT14126CVS_Hackintosh/README.md

 - Change SMBIOS information

 Lemme tell you guys a story...
-I had an old laptop, which is badly smashed (Sony VAIO SVT14126CVS).
+<p>I had an old laptop, which is badly smashed (Sony VAIO SVT14126CVS).</p>
-I pulled the mainboard out, removed the screen and the keyboard.
-Now it's a real Desktop PC.
+<p>I pulled the mainboard out, removed the screen and the keyboard.
+Now it's a real Desktop PC.</p>
-Display output using HDMI.
-VGA is working (tested with my old 1280x1024 VGA display) but not under macOS.
+<p>Display output using HDMI.
+VGA is working (tested with my old 1280x1024 VGA display) but not under macOS.</p>

 Specs:
 - CPU: Intel Core i5-3337U (Ivy Bridge Mobile)